OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/helm-update/index.md

 :::

 :::div{.warning}
 Due to how deployment cancellation currently works, the Helm `--atomic` argument does not result in automatic rollbacks when a deployment is cancelled.
+This means that any Helm chart changes that were being deployed may become stuck or only partially deployed, and require manual clean-up.
-Furthermore, if the Octopus deployment timeout is set lower than the Helm timeout, a similar issue may arise.
+Furthermore, if the Octopus deployment timeout is set lower than the Helm timeout, a similar issue may arise if the Helm chart deployment is interrupted midway.
 To ensure a smooth deployment experience, we recommend setting a larger Octopus timeout than the Helm timeout.
 :::

 ## Learn more